Natural Flavors in Vegan Gummy Vitamins: The Chemistry Challenge

 The three-tier approach breaks down like this:

 Top notes - Bright, volatile compounds that create immediate impact when you first bite into the gummy.
-Think the burst of fresh strawberry you get initially.
-These fade fastest but provide crucial initial appeal that influences whether someone even finishes chewing.
+These fade fastest but provide crucial initial appeal.

 Middle notes - The core flavor identity that defines the product.
-This is the "strawberry-ness" that carries through the chewing experience.
 These compounds have moderate volatility and form the flavor backbone that consumers recognize.

 Base notes - Heavier, more stable compounds like natural vanillin and certain fruit esters.
-These persist longest and prevent the flavor from collapsing completely as top notes inevitably fade over shelf life.
+These persist longest and prevent the flavor from collapsing completely as top notes inevitably fade.

-This architecture ensures that even as different flavor components degrade at different rates, you maintain a coherent taste profile that makes sense to consumers.
-When top notes diminish after a few months, the middle and base notes keep the flavor recognizable and pleasant rather than creating an undefined, muddled taste that signals "old product" to the consumer's brain.
+This architecture ensures that even as different flavor components degrade at different rates, you maintain a coherent taste profile.
+When top notes diminish after a few months, the middle and base notes keep the flavor recognizable and pleasant rather than creating a muddled taste that signals "old product."

 Intelligent pH Buffering